Nassa (gastropod): Taxonomy

 Nassa Lamarck was then synonymized with its oldest synonym Nassarius Duméril, 1806 by a ruling of the ICZN Op.
 96, Direction 48 (21 Nov 1956) and then to Nassarius (Sphaeronassa) Locard, 1886.

+Description

+(Described as Iopas) The shell is ovate and rugose.
+The body whorl is large.
+The spire is acuminate.
+The aperture is moderate, emarginate and channelled in front.
+The inner lip is covered with a thin enamel, and with a prominent plait-like callosity at the hind part.
+The columella is rounded and subtruncate anteriorly.
+The outer lip is sinuous and crenate internally.

 Species

 Species within the genus Nassa include: